aluo96078/godm/docs/Readme.en.md

 }
 ```

-This way, when calling `user.Create()`, the observer will be triggered automatically.
+This way, calling `user.Create()` will automatically trigger the observer.

 ### 🌐 Global Observer

-You can register a global Observer that applies to all models:
+You can globally register an Observer that applies to all models:

 ```go
 odm.RegisterGlobalObserver(AuditObserver{})